major/MySQLTuner-perl/INTERNALS.md

    * If more than 20% of InnoDB buffer pool is not used, MySQLTuner raise an alert.
 * InnoDB Buffer Pool Log Size
    * InnoDB total log file size should be 25% of innodb_buffer_pool_size
-* InnoDB Read effiency
+* InnoDB Read efficiency
    * Ratio of read without locks
-* InnoDB Write effiency
+* InnoDB Write efficiency
    * Ratio of write without locks
 * InnoDB Log Waits
    * Checks that no lock is used on Innodb Log.